usegalaxy-eu/website/index-spatialomics.md

 1. TOC
 {:toc}

 # Get started

 Are you new to Galaxy, or returning after a long time, and looking for help to get started?
 Take [a guided tour]({{ page.website }}/tours/core.galaxy_ui){:target="_blank"} through Galaxy's user interface.

 # Tools available
+Here, we outline all the Galaxy tools that are relevant in the context of spatial omics data analysis.

 ## Spatial Datatypes and Utilities

-The SpatialData datatype and utilities for reading, writing, manipulating and plotting SpatialData objects have been developed as part of [Spatial2Galaxy CMR project](https://elixir-europe.org/how-we-work/scientific-programme/science/cmr/spatial2).
+The `SpatialData` datatype and utilities for reading, writing, manipulating and plotting SpatialData objects.

 Tool | Description
 --- | ---